Impact of Phonetics on Speaker Identity in Adversarial Voice Attack: Related Work

 \section{Related Work}

-We evaluate the effect of adversarial perturbations on speaker identity using two state-of-the-art embedding models: ECAPA-TDNN \cite{desplanques2020ecapa} and a ResNet-based speaker verification backbone \cite{heigold2016resnet, chung2020voxceleb}.
+We evaluate the effect of adversarial perturbations on speaker identity using two state-of-the-art identity embedding models: ECAPA-TDNN \cite{desplanques2020ecapa} and a ResNet-based speaker verification backbone \cite{heigold2016resnet, chung2020voxceleb}.
 These findings build on a large body of work showing that both ASR and speaker verification (SV) systems are vulnerable to adversarial manipulation.
 Hidden and practical command injection attacks such as CommanderSong \cite{yuan2018commandersong}, DolphinAttack \cite{zhang2017dolphin}, Hidden Voice Commands \cite{carlini2016hidden}, CommanderGabble \cite{zhang2021commandergabble}, and recent phoneme-level manipulations like PhantomSound \cite{guo2023phantomsound} and SMACK \cite{yu2023smack} highlight real-world feasibility.
 Targeted adversarial examples against ASR were first demonstrated by Carlini and Wagner \cite{carlini2018audio}, with subsequent advances leveraging psychoacoustic models, masking, and over-the-air robustness \cite{schonherr2018adversarial, qin2019imperceptible, yakura2019robust}.
 More recent attack strategies include semantically meaningful perturbations \cite{yu2023smack}, query-efficient black-box methods \cite{guo2023phantomsound}, and jailbreak-style attacks on audio-language models \cite{kang2024advwave}.
+Localized and structured adversarial attacks have also been explored in the spectrogram domain, such as SpecPatch \cite{guo2022specpatch}, which introduces a human-in-the-loop framework for crafting adversarial spectrogram patches against ASR systems.
 Speaker verification systems face similar threats: early works demonstrated targeted attacks against i-vector and DNN-based SV \cite{li2020practical, xie2020realtime, chen2021who}, with extensions to universal perturbations \cite{zhang2021commandergabble}, robust real-time variants \cite{xie2020realtime}, and stress-testing embedding models \cite{kreuk2018fooling, li2020adversarial, todisco2024malacopula}.
 Attacks exploiting voice conversion and spoofing further degrade reliability \cite{cai2023identifying, blue2022you}, while studies such as Zhang et al. \cite{zhang2023impact} demonstrate how silence and phonetic boundaries influence spoofing detection.
 On the defense side, Wu et al. \cite{wu2021improving} improved robustness via self-supervised pretraining, Chen et al. \cite{chen2024neuralcodec} leveraged codec bottlenecks for adversarial detection, and Kühne et al. \cite{kuhne2025detecting} introduced diffusion models for ASR defenses.
 Complementary work includes DeepDetection for phishing prevention \cite{app122111109}, vocal tract reconstruction for deepfake detection \cite{blue2022you}, and codec- or vocoder-based anti-spoofing pipelines \cite{chen2024neuralcodec, zhang2023impact}.
 Despite this breadth, most approaches remain agnostic to the phonetic underpinnings of perturbations.
 Our work addresses this gap by explicitly connecting phoneme-level distortions—such as fricative instability, stop consonant confusion, and vowel centralization—to embedding drift, utilizing the concept of \emph{identity drift} to unify transcription and speaker verification vulnerabilities.